henrikH711/Algorithms/readme.md

 #Scheduling Algorithms

-This repository contains scheduling algorithms implemented in Python.
-The goal is to demonstrate how these algorithms function, not just theoretically but in practice as well.
+This repository contains a collection of scheduling algorithms implemented in Python, designed to demonstrate their functionality both theoretically and practically.

-Please note that these versions might require updates, as they reflect my current, experimental level of programming.
-Nevertheless, they offer a great starting point for understanding scheduling concepts in action.
+Please note that these implementations are at an experimental stage and may require further updates.
+However, they serve as an excellent foundation for understanding key scheduling concepts and how they can be applied in real-world scenarios.

-Stay tuned!
-More content and repositories will be added in the near future. ;)
+Stay tuned for more content and additional repositories to be added in the near future. ;)